Liz Truss faces criticism for failing to set up new LGBT+ advisory panel

 A second member of the disbanded panel, professor Catherine Meads, said she was “disappointed” and pointed out that a new panel could have aided work on “several things”, including the current consultation for a legislative ban on “conversion therapy”.

-“However there is the Safe to be Me international conference in the summer and I haven’t really seen any progress on any LGBT issues recently,” she added.
+“However there is the Safe to Be Me international conference in the summer and I haven’t really seen any progress on any LGBT issues recently,” she added.

-“For example my area is health, and in nearly two years into a pandemic we still have no data on Covid in sexual or gender minority people from the government the ONS [Office for National Statistics] or the NHS.
+“For example my area is health, and in nearly two years into a pandemic we still have no data on Covid in sexual or gender minority people from the government, the ONS [Office for National Statistics] or the NHS.
 Why is that?”

 Paul Martin, another member of the former panel and chief executive at the LGBT Foundation, told The Independent: “Since the disbandment of the government’s LGBT advisory panel in April 2021 we are disappointed to see little progress has been made on establishing a new panel almost one year on.